saadnasir21/scanparcel/README.md

 Invoice rows that correspond to orders marked **Paid ✅** are highlighted in light green.

-## Dispatch Summary

-The **Scanner** menu also provides a **Dispatch Summary** submenu.
-Choose one of the preset ranges (Last 5 Days, Last Week or Last Month) and a sheet named **Dispatch Summary** will be generated with total quantities grouped by product for the selected period.

 ## Local Rider Orders

 When the shipping status is set to **Dispatch through Local Rider**, the script now records each order ID and amount in a sheet named **Local Rider Orders**.
 This sheet lists every local rider dispatch on a daily basis so you can easily reconcile cash payments collected by riders.